View on GitHub

 make install

-… if you are in a (Python) virtual environment.
-Otherwise specify the installation prefix directory via environment variable VIRTUAL_ENV.
+… if you are in a (Python) virtual environment, which is recommended.

 ocrd-make [OPTIONS] -f WORKFLOW-CONFIG.mk WORKSPACE...